 Apple is usually fairly lethargic when it comes to upgrading RAM on mobile devices, so we wouldn’t be surprised if the company stuck with 2GB for now.

-That said, there has been a report that suggests 4GB of RAM will be in store, due to the multi-tasking performance expected from a productivity tablet.
+That said, there has been a report suggesting that 4GB of RAM will be in store, due to the multi-tasking performance expected from a productivity tablet.

 We’d say such a leap is unlikely when you look at Apple’s track record of unhurried RAM upgrades for previous mobile devices.